-This is one of the strong influencers of the consumption habits of people.
+This is one of the strong influencers on the consumption habits of people.
 Also, they influence when people indulge in shopping.
 Festive seasons differ all over the world.
 In the West, Thanksgiving and Christmas are celebrated towards the end of the year.

 Should You Hire An International Marketing Agency?

-Here are some other pros of hiring an international marketing agency:
+Here are some other pros of hiring an international marketing agency.

 Pros of Hiring An International Marketing Agency: